CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Flu vaccine

 Why you should get it: Because of all the changes in your immune system, heart and lungs when you’re expecting, you’re more likely to get seriously ill from the flu during pregnancy.
 It can also increase the chances of premature labor.
-That’s why the CDC encourages all pregnant women to get vaccinated against influenza.
-The shot contains an inactive form of the virus, which is safe for pregnancy; a nasal spray of live attenuated influenza isn’t recommended during pregnancy.
+That’s why the CDC encourages pregnant women to get vaccinated against influenza during flu season.
+The shot contains an inactive form of the virus, which is safe for pregnancy.
 “The flu vaccine doesn’t guarantee no flu, but it can minimize the severity of the symptoms and sometimes prevent it altogether,” Twogood says.
 Plus, it’ll not only help protect you during flu season, but it’ll also protect baby for several months after birth.
+FYI: The nasal spray of live attenuated influenza isn’t recommended during pregnancy.

-When to get it: The flu vaccine can be administered at any point in pregnancy, but the CDC recommends getting vaccinated by the end of October, if possible, to better protect you before flu season is in full swing.
+When to get it: The CDC recommends getting vaccinated in September or October, if possible, to better protect you before flu season is in full swing.
+It recommends avoiding vaccination in July and August, though this can be considered in your third trimester.

 COVID-19 vaccine

 Why you should get it: Studies have shown pregnant women who contract COVID-19 are at an increased risk for preterm birth and severe illness.
-While the vaccine is new and some currently only have emergency FDA approval, according to the CDC, the data available on vaccination does not show any safety concerns for pregnant women or their babies.
-In fact, both the CDC and the American College of Obstetrics and Gynecologists (ACOG) now recommend pregnant women get the vaccine, as evidence has consistently shown it to be safe and effective.
+While the CDC no longer includes a routine, blanket recommendation on COVID-19 vaccines for pregnant women, it still acknowledges that they can become severely ill and that vaccination can protect them.
+The American College of Obstetricians and Gynecologists (ACOG), on the other hand, has recently released updated clinical guidance that strongly recommends all pregnant, planning to become pregnant, or lactating women receive an updated COVID-19 vaccine, as evidence has consistently shown it to be safe and effective.

 When to get it: The COVID-19 vaccine series does not contain a live virus and can be administered at any point during pregnancy.
-According to the ACOG, it can also be given simultaneously with other vaccines, including within 14 days of getting another vaccine, such as the flu shot and Tdap.
+According to ACOG, it can also be given simultaneously with other vaccines, such as the flu shot and Tdap.

 Vaccines You May Need During Pregnancy

-In addition to the Tdap, flu and COVID vaccines, there may be others that your doctor recommends based on your medical history and risk factors.
-Sit down with your primary care doctor, ob-gyn or specialist taking care of any pre-existing conditions to figure out if you’d benefit from additional vaccines.
+There may be other vaccines that your doctor recommends based on your medical history and risk factors.
+Sit down with your primary care doctor, ob-gyn or specialist taking care of any pre-existing conditions to figure out if you’d benefit from these additional vaccines.

 Hepatitis A vaccine